vinayak-mehta/present/examples/sample.md

 ---

-## Markdown
+## Syntax

-Slides are made with Markdown.
+You can write slides in Markdown

-Each slide is separated with a ---.
+Each slide should be separated with a ---

 ---

 ## Lists

-These are the controls:
+Some controls:

 - Basic
     - Quit: q